-Accommodation – I stayed in Kumudara hotel in Bagan which is in old Bagan.
+I booked the Kumudara hotel in Bagan via Airbnb.
 Decent wooden decor but beautiful window view.
 I am not sponsored by them but I genuinely liked the area and the hotel.
-However, food wasn’t that great but there are numbers of restaurants nearby.
+However, food wasn’t that great but there is a number of restaurants nearby.
 The best thing about this hotel was – you could see temples from the balcony, pool and even from the dining area!
 And the cherry on top was they maintain one of the nearby temple and guests can come and go for sunrise and sunsets without a crowd!
 How good is that!
-Check their prices and book them here, or here.

 An alternate and more exciting way is to drop by and check out the view from the deck, grab a tea or something then hike to the top of Mount Popa and back.
 However, I don’t recommend coffee here, I’m holding a latte and it was out of a sachet and tasted horrible!
 Good thing though – the view from the terrace is worth $3 they ask at the entrance which is refundable when you exist.
 Just remember to keep the receipt.

-It is recommended to carry a bottle of water and other essentials like snacks and mosquito sprays.
-The hike started out okay but as you can see in the picture, it got way too foggy quickly!
-At times, I couldn’t tell if I was on the right track but it was an adventure on its own.
-It might seem never-ending after almost 2 hours hike but if you are on the right track and hiking in a good phase you should see the green coloured house on your right.
+It might seem never-ending after almost 2 hours hike but if you are on the right track and hiking in a good phase you should see the green-colored house on your right.
 From there, it is another 25 minutes to the top.
-Keep going and when you return your driver will be waiting for you at the base.
-Lunch is available at the resort or you can ask the driver to take you to the town.
+Lunch is available at the resort if you want.

 You can see the greenhouse and the temple at the summit.